nitin2953/kalc.tools/src/site/blog/bookmarklets.md

 ---
 title: What are Bookmarklets ?
 How to create & use them ?
-meta_description: Bookmarklets are browser bookmarks that execute JavaScript code instead of navigating to a new page.
+seoDesc: Bookmarklets are browser bookmarks that execute JavaScript code instead of navigating to a new page.
 ---

 <dfn>Bookmarklets</dfn> are browser bookmarks that execute JavaScript code instead of navigating to a new page.
 They are also known as "applets", "favlets", and "javascript bookmarklets".
 They often used to add additional functionality to browsers.